Skip to content

 Currently the game has two power pellets.
 Why not add some more power pellets to the game.
 You could go for four with one in each corner or perhaps place then extra ones in random positions.
 Experiment with different placings to get something you like.

-Power mode and frightened ghosts
+Step 21: Power mode and frightened ghosts

 When you run your game, there is no indication that Muncher is in power mode.
 In fact even in power mode, Muncher will still lose a life if he touches the ghosts.
 We need to do the following things: